Word Finding Difficulties

 IEP Objectives

-This section of the web site presents sample IEP objectives in child word finding (German, 2005).
-These objectives are organized according to the three components of the word finding intervention model below (also presented in the intervention section of the web site).
-Although all of these objectives are not appropriate for any one student, subsets of the objectives may be appropriate for many students with word finding difficulties.
+This section of the web site presents sample IEP objectives in child Word Finding (German, 2005).
+These objectives are organized according to the three components of the Word Finding intervention model below (also presented in the intervention section of the web site).
+Although all of these objectives are not appropriate for any one student, subsets of the objectives may be appropriate for many students with Word Finding difficulties.
 Professionals have permission for nonprofit application of these objectives.
-Thus, viewers are welcome to use the IEP objectives to plan intervention for students with word finding difficulties.
+Thus, viewers are welcome to use the IEP objectives to plan intervention for students with Word Finding difficulties.

 Three Components of Word Finding Intervention